-Some of the core requirements for applying to medical school are as follows:
+Core requirements for applying to the WWAMI School of Medical Education are as follows:

 - You must have a Bachelor's degree

-That degree can be in anything, though some degree programs are more conducive to preparing for medical school than others.
+That degree can be in anything.
 See "College Freshmen & Sophomores" above.

 - You must complete specific, college-level courses

-Every medical school has similar but varying requirements in this regard, so consider what schools you might like to attend and ask what their course requirements are.
-The WWAMI requirements are as follow:
+Every medical school has similar but varying requirements, so consider what schools you might like to attend and ask what their course requirements are.
+The WWAMI requirements are as follows:

 - Humanities/Social Sciences: four (4) classes from any of a wide range of humanities disciplines such as Sociology, Psychology, Anthropology, History, Literature, etc...
 Courses that teach writing, speaking, performance or language skills do not count toward this requirement.